-POA’s patented NPS socket system for hip disarticulate amputations was created by Stan Patterson for Sgt.
-Josh Olson (photo at right) at the request of Walter Reed Army Medical Center (WRAMC).
-Olson, who lost his leg as the result of an RPG blast in Iraq, wanted to remain in the Army, but the hip disarticulate prosthetic system he was wearing was rigid, bulky, and so uncomfortable that he found it hard to function in.
+POA’s original socket system for hip disarticulate amputations was created by Stan Patterson for Sgt.
+Josh Olson at the request of Walter Reed Army Medical Center (WRAMC).
+Olson, who lost his leg as the result of an RPG blast in Iraq, wanted to remain in the Army, but the hip disarticulation prosthetic system he was wearing was rigid, bulky, and so uncomfortable that he found it hard to function in.
 So in 2004, WRAMC sent Josh to POA to create something that would serve him better.
 Fourteen-hour days and several prototypes produced a low-profile model that was not visible through Olson’s uniform.
-A custom silicone liner created an effect like a suction cup in a socket that was half the size of previous models.
-The fit is intimate and secure, preventing the socket movement that beset old versions.
-Improvements to the liner and socket interface have evolved since then, but the initial design, named the “Olson socket,” is basically the same.
+The fit was intimate and secure, preventing the socket movement that beset older versions.

 Improvements to the socket have evolved since then.
 Instead of silicone shorts, the silicone is now incorporated into the socket itself, making for a more comfortable interface.

 A cast impression is formed and used to fabricate the socket and ensure a precise and comfortable fit.
 Additional components are attached, and the resulting prosthesis is aligned to provide the highest degree of control possible, allowing the wearer to walk with confidence–and sit in comfort!